AustinCGomez/Python-File-Mover-CLI/README.md

 # Python File Mover CLI Version 0.2.5 Beta
-### The program is currently under major refactoring.
-Version 0.2.5 has been moved to legacy.py.
-The new 0.3.0 ALPHA version can be utilized in main.py.
+### Version 0.3.0 Demo Alpha is now launched!
+This update features one fully developed feature.
+We have temporary moved Version 0.2.5 to legacy.py but will be fully released when Version 0.3.0 is completly done(including testing).
+If you wish to download Version 0.2.5 then head over to our releases tab.
+I promise that Version 0.3.0 is going to be far superior both code-wise and aesthstically

 ### A simple python utility program to move massive amounts of files and folders at once.
 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)